 - Talk to a mentor or trusted colleague, and seek some support;

-- Team up with a colleague to lighten/share the load;
+- Connect with someone that can help you to lighten/share the load;

-- Do some physical activity that speaks to you – boxing, yoga, bush-walk etc. Perhaps you could start a walking group;
+- Do some physical activity that speaks to you – boxing, yoga, bush-walk etc.;

 - Get your camera/phone out and take some great pics (helps increase appreciation of beauty and value the small things);